By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 }

-methods have result type Unit
+onFailure methods have result type Unit, which means invocations

 of these methods cannot be chained.
 Note that this design is intentional,